SAT: Association with family structures

-Speaking to The Wall Street Journal, family sociologist W. Bradford Wilcox stated, "In the absence of SAT scores, which can pinpoint kids from difficult family backgrounds with great academic potential, family stability is likely to loom even larger in determining who makes it past the college finish line in California [whose public university system decided to stop requiring SAT and ACT scores for admissions in 2020]."

 Sex differences

 In performance

 In 2013, the American College Testing Board released a report stating that boys outperformed girls on the mathematics section of the test, a significant gap that has persisted for over 35 years.
 As of 2015, boys on average earned 32 points more than girls on the SAT mathematics section.
-Among those scoring in the 700-800 range, the male-to-female ratio was 1.6:1.
+Among those scoring in the 700–800 range, the male-to-female ratio was 1.6:1.
 In 2014, psychologist Stephen Ceci and his collaborators found boys did better than girls across the percentiles.
 For example, a girl scoring in the top 10% of her sex would only be in the top 20% among the boys.
 In 2010, psychologist Jonathan Wai and his colleagues showed, by analyzing data from three decades involving 1.6 million intellectually gifted seventh graders from the Duke University Talent Identification Program (TIP), that in the 1980s the gender gap in the mathematics section of the SAT among students scoring in the top 0.01% was 13.5:1 in favor of boys but dropped to 3.8:1 by the 1990s.
 The dramatic sex ratio from the 1980s replicates a different study using a sample from Johns Hopkins University.
 This ratio is similar to that observed for the ACT mathematics and science scores between the early 1990s and the late 2000s.
 It remained largely unaltered at the end of the 2000s.
 Sex differences in SAT mathematics scores began making themselves apparent at the level of 400 points and above.
+In the late 2000s, for every female who scored a perfect 800 on the SAT mathematics test, there were two males.